ViaVersion/ViaFabricPlus/docs/USAGE.md

 For ClassiCube you need an account, which you can make on the official website (https://www.classicube.net/), in case ClassiCube requires MultiFactor, an extra GUI will open in ViaFabricPlus.
 ![](preview/classicube_login.png)
-The ClassiCube account will be stored in **/minecraft./config/viafabricplus/accounts.json**.